tweag/linear-types/README.md

-# Linear types in GHC
+# Retrofitting linear types: artifact repository

-Drafts, notes and resources for adding linear typing to GHC.
+_Instructions will be here_